Pedra Branca dispute: Malaysia

 At the opening of Johor's 12th State Assembly in June 2008, Sultan Iskandar of Johor pledged to reclaim the island "whatever it takes".
 Speaking impromptu at the end of a prepared speech, the Sultan said in Malay: "Let us be reminded that I do not forget Pulau Batu Puteh.
 Pulau Batu Puteh is not Singapore's, but it belongs to Johor.
 It does not matter how long it may take, I will find the way to get back the island, which belongs to Johor."
 The Menteri Besar of Johor said the state government had "clearly heard" what the Sultan said, but did not elaborate.

-On 3 September 2008, Tengku Razaleigh Hamzah, a Kelantan prince and MP from the state, sent a letter to Rais Yatim claiming that Johor's interests had not been raised before the ICJ.
+On 3 September 2008, Tengku Razaleigh Hamzah, a Kelantanese prince and MP from the state, sent a letter to Rais Yatim claiming that Johor's interests had not been raised before the ICJ.
 He alleged that the seas surrounding Pedra Branca had always been in Johor's hands and had never been surrendered to the British or to Singapore, and by accepting the ICJ decision and participating in technical discussions with Singapore the Malaysian government had infringed Johor's constitutional rights.
 Responding, Rais said the letter seemed designed for "political mileage" and that Johor had been fully involved in the proceedings.
 He told the Straits Times, "Everybody has his opinion on such matters but I, as Foreign Minister, have to abide by the dictate of the law.
 I have to see the letter first but it's rather late in the day to express disappointment."